 I’m sitting on a wonky hand-made stool in a remote Ethiopian hut, mud between my toes, brain still rattling to the tempo of the deeply-rutted road along which I’ve just traveled.
-My nose is plugged with boogers the colour of the dusty, rusty landscape, and my shoulder is raw from the chafing seatbelt.
+My nose is plugged with the colour of the dusty, rusty landscape, and my shoulder is raw from the chafing seatbelt.
 An attractive sight, I know.
-Unaware of the toll on my body, my mind is utterly fixated on finding the story and pulling me in.
+Unaware of the toll on my body, my mind is utterly fixated on hunting the story.

 Even on days like this, it doesn’t feel like “work.”

 We live in a rich, raw era of documentary storytelling.
 Docs - once a high-brow art - now spill onto the streets.
 They’re profound, cheeky, rousing, eye-opening and entertaining.
 An impactful documentary can change policy, create a new connection, raise funds and create the social shifts we desperately need.
-I’ve seen this first-hand, through creating films that have generated more than $20 million for development work.
+I’ve seen this first-hand, through creating films that have generated more than $25 million for development work.
 That’s a lot of coin.
-And while its changes are mind-blowing they're not enough, for me.
+And while its changes are mind-blowing, I can't help feel that they're not enough.
 Seeing this potent impact pumps my storytelling addiction.
 There’s nothing more satisfying than devoting months to a project, then stepping back and watching it dare change.

 I believe change is not buried within stats and facts (although they certainly hold value).
 It’s found by digging deep through all the noise to the grassroots, to individual lives, and drawing out the compelling tales hidden within.
 Here you see eye-to-eye another human’s triumphs or despairs.
 When we arrive at this most raw level, we can feel another.
 This is where impact happens.

-I’ve listened to the people who live in a still-segregated town in Mississippi where black kids and white kids go to different schools, and churches do not mix; to residents of an isolated town in the Democratic Republic of Congo who macheted a field so our Cessna could land; to inmates learning patience through training wild mustangs; to a young couple struggling with genetic testing that may reveal the deadly Huntington’s gene.
+Whether in the field or the edit suite, I consider myself blessed to have listened to so many diverse lives - the folks who live in a still-segregated town in Mississippi where black kids and white kids go to different schools, and churches do not mix; the residents of an isolated town in the Democratic Republic of Congo who macheted a field so our Cessna could land; the inmates learning patience through training wild mustangs; the a young couple struggling with genetic testing that may reveal the deadly Huntington’s gene.
 And from these conversations I have not only grown but brought shape to their stories and shared them with the world.